Featured Image: iStock/putilich

 In addition to using them as consumer insight tools, for example, you can use them in your PPC and social media ads, for product design and development, and your sales deck, too.

 It is a passive CI collection strategy and uses services like Google’s Web Analytics to see how users are engaging with your website.
 These user tracking programs allow you to micro analyze your users’ interaction with each page of your site.
 You can also use these analytics tools for your social media, or implement a social proof plugin using the user data you’ve collected to enhance user interaction and sales.

 You can check the pages they are visiting the most, sections of the site with the highest bounce rate, and pages they’re spending most of their time at.
 Compared to reviews and surveys, this data is more objective and precise.

 Social listening refers to tools and methods you employ to keep a track of all the mentions and conversations that people are having about your brand on social media.
 Tracking the keywords or phrases that people are using the most to talk about you is a great way to understand how they perceive you and feel about you.
 Listening to these mentions can also clue you into what your audience is saying about your competitors.

-You can use all of these real-time data to draw insights that can inform your wider marketing and CX strategy.
+You can use all of these real-time data to draw insights that can inform your modern marketing methods and CX strategy.

 Analyzing customer service interactions helps you get the real picture of what you are doing right and what you could be doing better.
 CI that comes directly from service and support interactions not only helps you improve your services but the overall brand, too.